 |Use of coarse, knobs||Present for focusing||Absent|

-The difference between a Simple microscope vs compound microscope explains how the properties of a simple microscope vary with the compound microscope.
-Compound microscope where is used in laboratories for examination of microscopic specimens for their detailed study, Simple microscope is used for basic magnification of objects in our everyday life.
+The difference between a Simple microscope and a compound microscope explains how the properties of a simple microscope vary with the compound microscope.
+A compound microscope is used in laboratories for the examination of microscopic specimens for their detailed study, Simple microscope is used for the basic magnification of objects in our everyday life.